 on Charles Street, Manchester.
 Contact Sam Smith for more

-Group Rhein-Neckar) provides a regional forum for users of all
+Group Rhein-Neckar eV) provides a regional forum for

-Unix flavors, with a stress on Linux and BSD.
-Meetings are
+users of all Unix flavors, with a stress on Linux and BSD.

-held on the second Wednesday of each month at the "Eichbaum
+are held on the second Thursday of each month at the

-Brauhaus" in Mannheim-Käfertal and the fourth Thursday of
+"Hafenschenke" in Mannheim and the fourth Wednesday of

 each month at the "Vater Rhein" in Heidelberg.